Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The area is vulnerable to hurricanes and tropical storms and suffered some flooding and wind damage during Hurricane Irma in 2017.
-Belleair has lost 1% of its population within the last 10 to 15 years.
+Belleair has grown by 8% in the last decade.

 Notes: The town has a nice reputation but also some unique rules, such as allowing each residence only two garage sales a year, requiring that RVs and boats be kept out of sight and making it mandatory that all house numbers be three inches tall.
 Belleair Bluffs also requires a permit for all remodeling, plumbing and electrical jobs.